barseghyanartur/ska/readme.rst

 Command line usage
 ---------------------------------------------------
-It's possible to generate a signed URL from command line.
+It's possible to generate a signed URL from command line using the `ska.generate_signed_url` module.

 :Arguments: